Summary

 Suggestions for using sunscreen at the snow include:

-- Cover all exposed areas of skin in SPF30 (or higher) broad-spectrum, water-resistant sunscreen (broad-spectrum means it protects against UVA and UVB rays).
+- Cover all exposed areas of skin in SPF50+ broad-spectrum, water-resistant sunscreen (broad-spectrum means it protects against UVA and UVB rays).

-- Put some sunscreen in your jacket pocket and reapply every two hours (regardless of what is stated on the label).
+- Put some sunscreen in your jacket pocket and reapply every 2 hours (even if the label states it is 4 hours water-resistant).

 - Use sunscreen in combination with other forms of sun protection (hat, sunglasses, long clothing and shade) and never on its own, as it does not offer complete protection.

-- Apply SPF 30 (or higher), broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.
+- Apply SPF50+, broad-spectrum, water-resistant lip balm or zinc cream to protect your lips.

 Seek shade at the snow